Aspasia: Life in Athens

+Pericles Attends the Lectures of Aspasia.
+Drawing by Edward Francis Burney.

 According to the conventional understanding of Aspasia's life, she worked as a courtesan and then ran a brothel.
 Some scholars have challenged this view.
 Peter Bicknell notes that the "pejorative epithets applied to her by comic dramatists" are unreliable.
 Madeleine Henry argues in her biography of Aspasia that "we are not required to believe that Aspasia was a whore because a comic poet says she was", and that the portrayal of Aspasia as involved in the sex trade should "be looked upon with great suspicion".
 Cheryl Glenn contends that Aspasia actually opened an academy for women that became "a popular salon for the most influential men of the day", including Socrates, Plato, and Pericles, and Rebecca Futo Kennedy suggests that the accusations in comedy that she was a brothel-keeper derived from this.
 Despite these challenges to the traditional narrative, many scholars continue to believe that Aspasia worked as a courtesan or madam.
 Konstantinos Kapparis argues that the kinds of comic attacks made on Aspasia would not have been acceptable to make about a respectable woman, and that it is therefore likely that Aspasia did have a history as a sex worker before she began her relationship with Pericles.
-Whether or not Aspasia worked as a courtesan, her later life, in which she apparently achieved some degree of power, reputation, and independence, has similarities to the lives of other prominent hetairai ("courtesans") such as Phryne.
+Whether or not Aspasia worked as a courtesan, her later life, in which she apparently achieved some degree of power, reputation, and independence, has similarities to the lives of other prominent hetairai ("courtesans") such as Phryne, Kapparis writes.